QEMU-emulated ARM Cortex-M3 on MPS2 (AN385)

 Note: follow the instructions in Step 1 of the previous section to get QEMU on your system.

-Step 3: Download the source code.
-The source archive contain the binary source (device code).
+Step 3: Download the demo source code.
+The source archive contains the binary source (device code).

-Step 4: Clone the FreeRTOS repository, following the cloning instructions in the README.md in the repository.
+Step 4: Download the FreeRTOS v202212.01 repository, and extract the archive.
 Move the downloaded source archive (from the previous step) into the FreeRTOS-Plus/Demo folder, and extract the archive.

-Step 5: Go into the extracted folder, follow the README.md in there to customize the demo.
-After you are done customizing, rebuild the demo as well using the instructions in the README.md.
+Step 5: Go into the extracted demo folder and follow the instructions in the "README.md" file there to customize the demo.
+After you are done customizing, rebuild the demo using the instructions in the "README.md" for the demo

 Specifications